iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.9.01.000_00/report.md

 > Quick and easy<br> :date: __2021-06-02 14:36:21__

 > Very easy to use.
 Will definitely use it again.<br> :date: __2021-05-25 23:10:54__

-> Great docs quick and easy best of all its cheaper than urgent care and er because it's free.
-I highly recommend online visits<br> :date: __2021-05-20 17:57:54__